UMCUGenetics/ManuscriptSMNGeneConversion/README.md

 # ManuscriptSMNGeneConversion
-Scripts and files related to the SMN gene conversion manuscript
+Scripts and files related to the SMN gene conversion manuscript.
+The preprint of this manuscript can currently be found at: https://doi.org/10.1101/2024.07.16.24310417

 # Download repository
 To download the main branch of the repository: